Early Career Professionals Program

 Congratulations on finishing your Master’s degree…Whew – what a huge accomplishment!

 Now that you’re looking for a supervisor/site, you might feel excited, overwhelmed, unsure, or all of the above.

-Dallas Therapy Collective is launching our Early Career Professionals Program in the Fall of 2022 that will help you navigate the transition from graduate clinician to Early Career Professional.
+Dallas Therapy Collective launched our Early Career Professionals Program in the Fall of 2022 to help Associates navigate the transition from graduate clinician to Early Career Professional.
 Our hope is to provide continued opportunties for integration of your knowledge and experience as you continue to learn and work with clients.